TrainerRoad Review: The Best Performance-Focused Cycling App?

 TrainerRoad Workouts

-Some people don’t mind that the app doesn’t include footage because they can watch movies while training.
+Some people don’t mind that the app doesn’t include footage because they can watch movies or listen to podcasts while training.
 However, for some, this can be a dealbreaker.
-Personally, I don’t mind because I have multiple screens.
-I can watch a movie on one screen and check my ride data on the other.
+Personally, I don’t mind because I have multiple screens: I can watch a movie on one and check my ride data on the other.

 User Friendliness